Adam Westbrook

 01. let sound breathe

-…as soon as a voice comes out of the speakers, the listener attempts to visualise what he hears to create in the mind’s eye the owner of the voice…unlike [video] where the pictures are limited to the size of the screen, radio pictures are any size you care to make them.
+…as soon as a voice comes out of the speakers, the listener attempts to visualise what he hears to create in the mind’s eye the owner of the voice…unlike where the pictures are limited to the size of the screen, radio pictures are any size you care to make them.

 Robert McLeish, Radio Production